Cherreads

 HMMMmmm~

-The city hummed—a chorus of engines, horns, and the tired lungs of people.
+The city sung—a chorus of engines, horns, and the tired lungs of its people.

 "HEY!
 Oye!
 Muévete!"

-The angry voice bounced between the cars, the mans face twisting with impatience as he argued with the vehicle that cut him off.
+The angry voice bounced between the cars, the man's face twisting with impatience as he argued with the driver who had cut him off.

-BWAAAH!—the sound of a sharp siren wailed before cutting off just as quickly, some people snapped their necks while others ignored it all together.
+A sharp siren wailed before cutting off just as quickly.
+Some people snapped their heads toward it while others ignored it altogether.

-They tried to scurry off, but there was no where to go.
-Everyone was already stressed, frustrated, and frightened from the events that had have unfolded.
+They tried to scurry off, but there was nowhere to go.
+Everyone was stressed, frustrated and frightened by the events that had already unfolded.

-The sounds of the busy and noisy city rolled on, traveling far from the ground they stood on—climbing up in the buildings around, and up until it slipped through a half open window.
+The sounds of the busy, noisy city rolled on, rising far above the ground they stood on—climbing the buildings around them, higher and higher until they slipped through a half-open window.

 Tiiiing… tiiing… tiiiing… khrrhhhhh—